-This licence allows the sale and supply of alcohol for drinking at the specified licensed premises, i.e. cafes, taverns and hotels.
+This licence allows the sale and supply of alcohol for drinking at the specified licensed premises, such as cafes, taverns and hotels.
 The area specified as licensed is defined on plans provided and may include outside areas.

 Please read the checklist on the form to make sure you include all the extra documents we need with your application.
 Incomplete applications will be returned.

-On-licences are issued for one year (a probation year) and then normally renewed for three years.
+On-licences are issued for one year probation year and then renewed for three years.

-This is an endorsed on-licence specific to restaurants which allow customers of the premises to bring their own alcohol and drink it at the premises while they are dining.
-See host responsibility and our BYO information sheet(external link) which give you guidance on how to manage BYO in your restaurant.
+This is an endorsed on-licence specific to restaurants which allow customers to bring their own alcohol and drink it at the premises while dining.
+Read our host responsibility and our BYO information sheet(external link) for guidance on how to manage BYO in your restaurant.

-New licence applications are received through a pre-lodgement meeting.
-You will need to make an appointment with an Inspector to lodge your new licence application.
+New licence applications are received through a lodgement meeting.
+You will need to make an appointment with an inspector to lodge your new licence application.

-You can now complete and submit Notice of Duty Manager Appointment/Change forms on-line.
+You can complete and submit your Notice of Duty Manager appointment or change online.

-These documents give more information about applying for and holding an on-licence:
+These documents and links give more information about applying for and holding an on-licence: